JoTechOfficial/Windows-Service-Tool/README.md

 Privacy Statement
 ---------
 Windows Service Tool doesn't store any user information or send any files over the internet.
-Everything that is done by this software is completely done in Windows 10/11.
+Everything that is done by this software is completely done within Windows 10/11.

 Windows Warning Popups
 ---------